In this page:

 Pope Gregory XI and his Return to Rome

-The circumstances which caused the death of Pope Boniface VIII in 1303 led to the submission of the popes to the will of Philip the Fair, King of France.
+The circumstances which caused the death of Pope Boniface VIII in 1303 led to the obedience of the cardinals to the will of Philip the Fair, King of France.

 At the end of a very long conclave which followed the short period in office of Pope Benedict XI, the king saw his efforts rewarded by

 the election of his candidate, the Archbishop of Bordeaux, who was not even a cardinal.
 The new pope summoned the cardinals and the key members of the Curia, the papal court,

-to Lyon where he was anointed and became Pope Clement V on November 14, 1305.
-The ceremony was attended by King Philip, accompanied by the top members of the French aristocracy, but the day was marked by dire portents: in particular a wall collapsed on the pope during the procession, he lost his balance
+to Lyon where he was anointed as Pope Clement V on November 14, 1305.
+The ceremony was attended by King Philip, accompanied by the top members of the French aristocracy, but the day was marked by dire portents: in particular a wall collapsed on the Pope during the procession, he lost his balance

 and his crown fell to the ground.

 It was not the first time that a pope was conferred his office outside Rome, nor was it unusual for a pope to spend long periods away from his diocese, so the decision of the new pope not to hurry to Rome and to stay for a while in several towns of southern France was not particularly odd.
-Things changed in 1313 when the pope decided to permanently settle in France at Carpentras, a small town in Provence which was a papal possession.
-In 1316 Pope John XXII, his successor, moved the Papal Court to Avignon, a nearby larger town which belonged to the Angevin King of Naples, in his capacity of Count of Provence.
+Things changed in 1313 when the Pope decided to permanently settle at Carpentras, a small town in Provence which was a papal possession.
+In 1316 Pope John XXII, his successor, moved the papal court to Avignon, a nearby larger town which belonged to the Angevin King of Naples, in his capacity as Count of Provence.

 In addition to choosing to stay in France, Pope Clement V appointed nine new French cardinals.
-At the request of the French king he excommunicated the powerful Order of the Knights Templar and gave the king a free hand in getting hold of their large possessions.
+At the request of Philip the Fair he excommunicated the powerful Order of the Knights Templar and gave the King a free hand in getting hold of their large possessions.